antunnet/atom-show-invisibles-plus/README.md

 - Show placeholders for ideographic-space　 and nbsp .
 - Show borders for control characters, various whitespace  and zero width characters﻿.
 - Placeholders is customizable.
+- Option to show only the selected area.
 - Better performance by using grammar setting, not marker.